datalad-handbook/book/docs/usecases/encrypted_annex.rst

 #.
 Working in temporary (ephemeral) clones that combine information from
    several remotes.

-Note that these components were selected to fit a paricular setup, but neither RIA stores nor temporary clones are required components for encryption.
+Note that these components were selected to fit a particular setup, but neither RIA stores nor temporary clones are required components for encryption.

 The challenge
 =============